- Apply to UW

-“To be elected, a student needs to show a balanced liberal arts education that accords with the national stipulations, and which we verify by examining every candidate’s transcript in detail,” says Eric Nye, emeritus professor in the UW Department of English and chapter secretary.
+“To be elected, a student needs to show a balanced liberal arts education that accords with the national stipulations, and which we verify by examining every candidate’s transcript in detail,” says Carol Frost, a professor emeritus in the UW Department of Geology and Geophysics and chapter president.
 “It is the one distinction prospective employers and graduate schools are swift to notice.”

-Nye says members cannot apply or be nominated to PBK, but are selected by faculty members in the chapter.
-Membership is limited to those in the top 10 percent of the graduating class, but Nye says PBK members at UW are typically in the top 3 to 4 percent.
-The UW chapter sponsors lectures, scholarships and other academic activities, and last November it celebrated the 80th anniversary of earning its charter.
+Frost says members cannot apply or be nominated to PBK, but are selected by faculty members in the chapter.
+Membership is limited to those in the top 10 percent of the graduating class, but Frost says PBK members at UW are typically in the top 3 to 4 percent.
+The UW chapter sponsors lectures, scholarships and other academic activities.

 PBK selects new members every year from each of its 290 chapters nationwide.
 Fewer than 1 percent of U.S. college graduates are chosen.
 Members have included 17 U.S. presidents and 42 Supreme Court justices.
 There are nearly 100 faculty and staff resident members in UW’s chapter, Alpha of Wyoming.